 June 15, 2012 -- Now that he's been identified and his story debunked, "forest boy" is in trouble with the German police which could result in steep fines and even jail time.

-The mysterious young man who emerged in Berlin nearly a year ago claiming he had been living in a German forest with his father for five years has now been identified and his story debunked, according to German police.
+Twenty year old Robin van Helsum - who had been known only as Ray - emerged in Berlin last August claiming he had been living in a German forest with his father for five years and that he had no clue as to his identity.

 "We are 100 percent certain that he is this 20-year-old boy, because his stepmother positively identified him," a police spokeswoman told Die Welt newspaper.
 "We have made contact with his family and friends.
 A photo where you could see him with a chain round his neck showing his name provided the proof.
 We are very glad that he has been found."